zpfvo/zpfvo.github.io/_posts/2025-01-18-slip39-bitcoin-backup.md

     - diy
 ---

-I decided to move my Bitcoin off the exchange and into a cold wallet to secure my assets.
+As a Bitcoin holder, securing my assets was a priority.
+Moving them off an exchange into a cold wallet gave me full control—but it also raised a critical question: how could I create a backup solution that was secure, durable, and accessible to my family if needed?.

 This article will describe first why I decided on creating a 3-of-5 SLIP39 steel washer wallet and then a step-to-step description of how to do this best.

 ## Why SLIP39
-I wanted strong security, but I also needed redundancy.
+Balancing strong security with practical redundancy was my top priority.
 After all, I wanted my funds to be accessible to my family or trusted people if something were to happen to me.
 I didn’t want a backup plan that was too complicated or that could leave them locked out of the funds.
 So, I needed a solution that would balance security with accessibility, and after